neondatabase/website/content/docs/ai/ai-intro.md

 <DetailIconCards>

-<a href="/docs/ai/tbd" description="Learn how to use Neon Postgres as a knowledge base for Amazon Bedrock" icon="openai">Amazon Bedrock</a>

-<a href="/docs/ai/amazon-titan" description="Explore Amazon Titan's high-performing foundation models for various applications" icon="openai">Amazon Titan</a>

-<a href="/docs/ai/tbd" description="Discover how to integrate Claude models for advanced language processing" icon="openai">Claude</a>

-<a href="/docs/ai/tbd" description="Explore Cohere's versatile language models and their applications" icon="openai">Cohere</a>
+<a href="/docs/ai/tbd" description="Discover OpenAI's models and their wide-ranging applications" icon="openai">OpenAI</a>

-<a href="/docs/ai/tbd" description="Learn about Fireworks.ai's innovative AI models for natural language and more" icon="openai">Fireworks.ai</a>

-<a href="/docs/ai/tbd" description="Dive into Hugging Face's extensive collection of open-source models" icon="openai">Hugging Face</a>

-<a href="/docs/ai/tbd" description="Understand how to leverage Jurassic models for large-scale NLP tasks" icon="openai">Jurassic</a>

 <a href="/docs/ai/tbd" description="Utilize LlamaIndex models for efficient text processing and analysis" icon="openai">LlamaIndex</a>

-<a href="/docs/ai/tbd" description="Implement MemGPT models to enhance memory and context in AI applications" icon="openai">MemGPT</a>

-<a href="/docs/ai/tbd" description="Learn how Mistral models deliver top-notch performance in language tasks" icon="openai">Mistral</a>

-<a href="/docs/ai/tbd" description="Discover OpenAI's models and their wide-ranging applications" icon="openai">OpenAI</a>

-<a href="/docs/ai/tbd" description="Explore how Portkey AI simplifies AI integration across various applications" icon="openai">Portkey AI</a>

-<a href="/docs/ai/tbd" description="Utilize Stable Diffusion models for generating realistic images from text" icon="openai">Stable Diffusion</a>
+<a href="/docs/ai/tbd" description="Utilize LlamaIndex models for efficient text processing and analysis" icon="openai">LangChain</a>

-<a href="/docs/ai/tbd" description="Learn about Vertex AI's comprehensive tools for managing machine learning projects" icon="openai">Vertex AI</a>
+<a href="/docs/ai/ollama" description="Learn how to run open-source large language models, such as Llama 2, locally" icon="openai">Ollama</a>

 </DetailIconCards>